-The other important point to remember about ultramels is that crosses involving both the amel allele and the new "ultra" allele will have results that will seem odd to those who haven't worked with allelic traits.
+The other important point to remember about allelic mutations is that crosses involving two different mutant alleles will have results that will seem odd to those who haven't worked with allelic traits.
 It may seem complex at first, but it will become familiar soon enough.